 My hotel was located in the new part of Riga.
+It was called A1 Hotel - I fully recommend it.
 While stepping out of the hotel for the first time, I got to see these huge historical buildings, churches, many coffee and some clothes shops.
 But apart from that, there were quite many construction works on the roads, so it all appeared quite grey and depressing :) I wasn`t really blown away.
 After seeing this, I hoped the old town will show its treasures.

 The Old Town of Riga